wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 <a name="HashicorpVault"></a>

 ## SECTION 17.
-Retrieve secrets from Hashicorp Vault
+Retrieve secrets from HashiCorp Vault

 See my <a targt="_blank" href="https://wilsonmar.github.io/">wilsonmar.github.io/hashicorp-vault</a>.